 Now, we could have made two of these and had everything in the oven in about 10 minutes.
 But she asked we provide two different cakes.
 Did you know you can find a list of all our presidents' favorite foods here?
 It's amazing what working a desk job with a patron shortage will lead you to online.
 We decided to make this recipe for the bake sale because when we made it previously, it was pretty good.

 We at A Book of Cookrye have twice featured first lady recipes before (see here and here).
 However, this recipe predates the country's interest in what Mrs. The President was cooking.
-At the time, publishing first lady recipes all over magazines wasn't the reader draw it is today.
+When Lucy Hayes was (in)famously serving lemonade instead of liquor in the White House, publishing first lady recipes all over magazines wasn't the reader draw it is today.

 The original recipe starts off by saying "The cake is mixed contrary to the usual rules of making cake, but it is the best mode of making it fine-grained and delicate."
 We wondered just how contrary one can you get, and then we realized that we start off not by mixing a cake but making pie crust.